 Now, I know there's been a long raging debate in the hockey community on waxed laces vs. non-waxed.

-I used to be a huge proponent of non-waxed laxes because they tore apart my hands while tieing them and, subsequently, were impossible to untie.
+I used to be a huge proponent of non-waxed laxes because the waxed variety tore apart my hands while tieing them and, subsequently, they were impossible to untie.

 Well, that's a 30 year old argument.

 Waxed laces aren't like that anymore.
 If anything, they're "lightly" waxed now.

 The biggest benefit to waxed laces, I've come to learn, is their resistence to moisture.

 When my kids wear non-waxed laces (like, when their skates are brand new), it's only a matter of time until those laces smell like mildew.
 Or worse.
 Far worse.